-Thoracic Outlet Syndrome is characterized by symptoms that are attributed to the compression (squeezing) of nerves or vascular structures that pass through the space.
-When nerves are compressed this can cause pain in the neck and shoulder, numbness and tingling in the fingers, and/or a weak hand grip.
-When blood vessels are compressed this can cause decreased blood flow to the arm, swelling, fatigue, and the arm may feel cool.
+Thoracic outlet syndrome is characterized by symptoms that are attributed to the compression (squeezing) of nerves or vascular structures that pass through the space.
+Nerve compression can cause pain in the neck and shoulder, numbness and tingling in the fingers, and/or a weak grip.
+Compression of blood vessels can cause decreased blood flow to the arm, swelling, fatigue, and a sensation of coolness.

 This condition can be caused by trauma, repetitive injuries, anatomical defects, and pregnancy.

 History and physical exam by a qualified musculoskeletal expert and diagnostic testing is the first step.
-An elevated arm stress test is a common way to identify Thoracic Outlet Syndrome.
-Diagnostic imaging tests including X-rays, computed tomography (CT) scans, magnetic resonance imaging (MRI) scans, and ultrasound can help to see and evaluate the bones, muscles, tendons, and blood vessels.
+An elevated arm stress test is a common way to identify thoracic outlet syndrome.
+Diagnostic imaging tests including x-rays, computed tomography (CT) scans, magnetic resonance imaging (MRI) scans, and ultrasound can help see and evaluate the bones, muscles, tendons, and blood vessels.
 A doctor may also order special blood circulation tests and nerve conduction tests to help make the diagnosis.